csongorkeller/flutter_open_weather_package/README.md

 # open_weather

-Dart package in order to make use of [OpenWeatherMAP API](https://openweathermap.org/) easily.
+Unofficial Dart package in order to make use of [OpenWeatherMAP API](https://openweathermap.org/) easily.
 The plugin can currently be used to fetch weather data by city name or geolocation(latitude, longitude).

 The plugin also supports multiple unit types: